Rings whose subrings are all Noetherian or Artinian: Classical Krull Dimension 0 in PI rings

 \begin{proposition} Let $R$ be a PI ring that is an extension of a proper subring $W$.
-Suppose that every proper subring of $R$ affine over $W$ has classical Krull dimension zero.
+Suppose that every proper subring of $R$ of the form $W(r)$ has classical Krull dimension zero.
 Then the classical Krull dimension of $R$ is also zero. \end{proposition}